HealthIntersections/fhirserver/security.md

 Principles
 ----------

-The FHIRServer offers 2 interfaces: secure, and insecure.
+The Full FHIRServer offers 2 interfaces: secure, and insecure.
 They both have exactly the same functionality, which is what is described in the FHIR Specification.
 However, on the secure interface, clients have to authenticate.
-Note that there are 2 differment meanings to authenticate:
+Note that there are 2 different meanings to authenticate:

 - identifying the software that is the client
 - identifying the user that the software is acting on behalf of